Agent Skills for Claude Code | SRE Engineer

 - Automate toil - Identify repetitive tasks and build automation

-- Test resilience - Design and execute chaos experiments
+- Test resilience - Design and execute chaos experiments; verify recovery meets RTO/RPO targets before marking the experiment complete; validate recovery behavior end-to-end

 Reference Guide